Ectropion is where the lower eyelid droops away from the eye and turns outwards. It's not usually serious, but can be uncomfortable.

 - damage to the skin around the eyelid as a result of an injury, a burn, a skin condition such as contact dermatitis, or previous surgery

-In rare cases, ectropion can be present from birth if the muscles under the eyelid don't develop properly.
+Rarely, ectropion can be present from birth if the muscles under the eyelid do not develop properly.

 Treatment for ectropion depends on its severity and the underlying cause.
-Mild cases may not need any treatment.
+If it's mild, it may not need any treatment.

-If it's only causing minor problems, your GP or eye specialist can advise you about ways to relieve your symptoms and look after your eyes at home.
+If ectropion is causing minor problems, a GP or eye specialist can advise you about ways to relieve your symptoms and look after your eyes at home.

 Looking after your eyes